Guide

 Getting started with digital marketing: Your first steps

-- Claim your online profiles: Set up your Google Business Profile and social media pages.
-Make sure your business name, address, and phone number are consistent everywhere.
+1. Claim your online profiles: set up your Google Business Profile and social media pages, keeping your business name, address, and phone number consistent everywhere

-- Start with one channel: Pick one marketing type to focus on first.
-If you're good at writing, maybe start a blog.
-If you enjoy creating visuals, try Instagram.
+2. Start with one channel: pick one marketing type based on your strengths (if you're good at writing, start a blog; if you enjoy creating visuals, try Instagram)

-- Test and learn: Try a small, low-cost ad campaign.
-See what happens.
-The goal is to learn what your customers respond to.
+3. Test and learn: run a small, low-cost ad campaign to discover what your customers respond to

 Make digital marketing work for your small business

 Precise targeting determines your digital marketing success.
-The more specifically you can define and reach your ideal customer, the better your results will be.
+The more specifically you can define and reach your ideal customer, the better your results will be, particularly since 71% of consumers now expect personalized interactions from brands.

 Approach digital marketing with an open mind.
 Test different types and carefully track your results.
 Focus your budget on campaigns that deliver returns.

 As your business grows, keeping your finances in order helps you make smarter decisions about your marketing budget.
 Xero gives you clear financial insights, so you can focus on running your business.
-Try Xero for free.
+Get one month free.

 FAQs on digital marketing for small businesses

-Here are some common questions small business owners may have about digital marketing.
+Here are answers to common questions small business owners ask about digital marketing.

 What are 7 types of digital marketing?